Sigismund III Vasa, King of Sweden, King of Poland

 On May 31, 1592, at Wawel Cathedral in Kraków, Poland, Sigismund married his first wife Anna of Austria, daughter of Archduke Karl II of Austria and Maria Anna of Bavaria.
 On the same day, Anna was crowned Queen of Poland.

 Sigismund and Anna had five children but only one, Ladislaus Vasa, who succeeded his father as King of Poland and Grand Duke of Lithuania, survived childhood.
-Similarly, Ladislaus Vasa had five children from his two marriages but none of them survived childhood.
+Similarly, Ladislaus Vasa had five children from his two marriages but none survived childhood.

-On November 17, 1592, Sigismund’s father Johan III, King of Sweden, Grand Duke of Lithuania died and Sigismund was granted permission by the Polish legislature to claim his inheritance as the rightful King of Sweden.
+On November 17, 1592, Sigismund’s father Johan III, King of Sweden, Grand Duke of Lithuania died.
+Sigismund was granted permission by the Polish legislature to claim his inheritance as the rightful King of Sweden.
 The Catholic Sigismund promised to recognize Lutheranism as Sweden’s state religion and was crowned at Uppsala Cathedral in Uppsala, Sweden on February 19, 1594.
 However, many were suspicious of Sigismund’s promise to uphold Lutheranism when a papal nuncio was in the coronation procession.

 Sigismund’s uncle Karl who deposed him and then reigned as Karl IX, King of Sweden; Credit – Wikipedia

 When Sigismund returned to Poland in July 1594, Sigismund’s uncle Karl, Duke of Södermanland and the council were to govern in his absence.
 Because of the religious differences, Sigismund did not want to give us uncle and the council full government power.
 He appointed some council members who favored the Roman Catholic Church who would receive orders directly from him.
-In 1595, the Riksdag (legislature) gained control of the Swedish government and appointed Karl regent.
-In the midst of this long conflict, Sigismund’s first wife Anna died, aged 24, on February 10, 1598, due to birth complications during the birth of her sixth child, who also died.
-She was buried in South Ambulatory Crypt at Wawel Cathedral in Kraków, Poland.
+In 1595, the Riksdag (legislature) gained control of the Swedish government and appointed Karl Regent.
+During this long conflict, Sigismund’s first wife Anna died, aged 24, on February 10, 1598, due to birth complications during the birth of her sixth child, who also died.
+She was buried in the South Ambulatory Crypt at Wawel Cathedral in Kraków, Poland.
 Ultimately, on February 24, 1604, the Swedish Riksdag declared that Sigismund abdicated the Swedish throne and that his uncle Karl, Duke of Södermanland was recognized as the sovereign – Karl IX, King of Sweden.
 Although he lost the Swedish throne, Sigismund reigned as King of Poland and Grand Duke of Lithuania until his death.

 Constance of Austria, Sigismund’s second wife and the younger sister of his first wife; Credit – Wikipedia